first megalithic monuments were built by early farmers, tribes of neolithic cattle

 of the monuments will prove.

-monuments have shown traces of quartz, and many had names such as Find
+Irish passage-graves have traces of quartz in some form or other, and many individual monuments had names such as Fin

-Cairn and Cairn Bán, which mean White Cairn.
-Quartz is regarded
+Cairn and Carn Bán, both of which mean White Cairn.
+Quartz was widely regarded

-as a sacred stone by cultures all around the world and is a key component
+as a sacred stone by ancient cultures all around the world and is a key component

 meaning Sun Stone to the ancient Irish.
 The traditions which still survive

-in Ireland today of dashing house fronts and covering graves with quartz
+in Ireland today of covering graves with quartz

 recovered in chambered cairns are chalk and stone spheres, stone pendants